Resume Tips

 4. Emphasize Transferable Skills

-Highlight transferable skills that would be beneficial in the envisioned role or industry.
-These can include abilities such as communication, leadership, problem-solving, and collaboration.
-This shows your versatility and ability to work in a variety of positions.
+You should highlight transferable skills that will be useful in the desired job or in the industry.
+They could include capabilities such as communication, leadership, problem solving, and collaboration.
+This shows your versatility and suitability for various job posts.

 5. Keep It Concise and Well-Structured